bbrownekianda/docs/content/docs/_index.md

 typora-root-url: ..\..\static
 ---

-The Kianda platform is a modern **low-code** and **no-code** **development platform** providing anyone, even those without coding experience, the structures to digitise business **processes** resulting in beautiful mobile-ready web applications.
-You can also use the platform to create **dashboards** to monitor how processes are performing and gain key insights to improve your business overall.
-And you can **customise** all of this the way you want - no developer needed.
+The Kianda platform is a modern **low-code** and **no-code** **development platform** providing citizen developers a modern way to digitise business **processes** and build no-code or low-code elegant mobile-ready web applications.
+You can also use the platform to create simple forms that can quickly evolve into an end-to-end process complete with multiple integrations task automation and real-time process monitoring.

+**Dashboards** enable an easy way to monitor how processes are performing and gain key insights to improve your business overall.
+As a citizen developer you can **customise** any components provided by the platform to best suit your needs.
 However if you have coding experience, you can use the platform to build your own widgets too.

 In summary the Kianda platform provides an ideal interface for **rapid prototyping** and delivering outcomes quickly.